pulibrary/imagecat-rails/README.md

 To list all import services for the application: `rake -T | grep import`

-To import the GuideCard records: `rake import:import_guide_cards` To import the SubGuideCard records: `rake import:import_sub_guide_cards`
+To import the GuideCard records (takes about 3 minutes): `rake import:import_guide_cards` To import the SubGuideCard records (takes about 2 minutes): `rake import:import_sub_guide_cards`

 The CardImage records are the images that are included in the GuideCard and SubGuideCard records.
-These will take the longest to import (totaling ~1.5 million images).
+There are 5,786,727 images.
+These take about 12 days to import.

 To import the CardImage records: `rake import:import_card_images`

-*Note*: AWS configuration will be required for your local machine to access the AWS lambda service (puliiif-production s3 bucket where the images are stored).
+*Note*: AWS configuration will be required for your local machine to access the images on AWS (puliiif-production s3 bucket where the images are stored).

 ### 1. Set up AWS account

 1. Go to [https://princeton.edu/aws](https://princeton.edu/aws) and log in with Princeton credentials.
-2. From the "Services" menu, select "IAM".
+1. From the "Services" menu, select "IAM".
 (You might need to search for IAM in the search bar.)
 Under the "User" menu, create a new user.
 Use any user name you prefer, as long as it would be clear to your team mates that this name is associated with you.
-Choose AWS credential type "Access Key".
+1. Add the user to the `iiifcloud` group.
+1. Create the user, and click on it in the user list.
+1. click "Create access key"
+1. Select use case: Local code; give it a name

-3. Record the Access Key ID and the Secret access key you'll get on the `Success` screen.
+1. Record the Access Key ID and the Secret access key you'll get on the `Success` screen.
 You will need to add these to your local user profile when you set up AWS command line access.

 ### 2. Install and configure aws cli